 A “tax-free weekend” or sales tax holiday means that you can buy items from certain qualifying categories like clothing, shoes, computers, and school supplies without paying sales tax.
 States that participate set their own limits on how much you can spend without paying a penny in sales tax.

 The term “tax-free holiday” can also include hurricane supplies and Energy Star product savings, too.
 Those are separate holidays from back-to-school tax-free weekends, and they’re usually in the late winter and early spring.
-For our purposes, I’m only including tax-free weekends that offer back-to-school savings.
+For our purposes, We’re only including tax-free weekends that offer back-to-school savings.

 2. When is tax-free weekend this year?
 Use our cheat sheet to see which states participate and the dates.